-- Describe how this service supports the agency mission - By providing quality and timely service, this service area supports the agency mission of delivering cost-effective, timely, and safe services to its customers. - Describe the Statutory Authority of this Service Code of Virginia 2.2-1169 2006 Appropriations Act, Item 73.E.
+- Describe how this service supports the agency mission By providing quality and timely service, this service area supports the agency mission of delivering cost-effective, timely, and safe services to its customers. - Describe the Statutory Authority of this Service Code of Virginia 2.2-1169 2006 Appropriations Act, Item 73.E.

-Agency Customer Group Cu Customer Customers served annually Potential annual customers State Agencies Located in and around the Seat of Government 120 150
+Agency Customer Group Customer Customers served annually Potential annual customers Subordinate Agencies in all Branches of State Government State Agencies Located in and around the Seat of Government 120 150

-In fall of 2006 only 3 agencies were participating with State Mail Services.
+Anticipated Changes 10 Agency Customer Base In fall of 2006 only 3 agencies were participating with State Mail Services.
 In 12 months State Mail Services has increased its customer base from 3 to 36 agencies.
 The customer base is expected to increase as more agencies are relocated to the Capitol Square area and as participating agencies benefit from the cost savings.

 Partner Description United States Postal Service Receive incoming mail from USPS.
-Deliver outgoing mail to USPS for processing. $ \\$ UPS, Federal Express, DHL, Pre-sort Mail House Receive incoming packages for distribution to agency customers.
+Deliver outgoing mail to USPS for processing.
+UPS, Federal Express, DHL, Pre-sort Mail House Receive incoming packages for distribution to agency customers.

-- Factors Impacting the Products and/or Services: - Potential resistance from agencies to the new mail service initiative.
+- Factors Impacting the Products and/or Services: - [Nothing entered] - Anticipated Changes to the Products and/or Services